-On June 12, 2018, the Company acquired certain assets and the business of Superior Forest Products, Inc. (now doing business as Oregon Cascade Building Materials "OCBM") (the "OCBM Acquisition").
+On June 12, 2018, the Company acquired certain assets and the business of Superior Forest Products, Inc. (now doing business as Oregon Cascade Building Materials, Inc. "OCBM") (the "OCBM Acquisition").
 Based in Junction City, Oregon, OCBM will provide lumber pressure treating services for customers predominantly based in Oregon and Washington.
 The OCBM Acquisition is expected to complement the Company's existing treated lumber and specialty wood products business in the United States.
-The plant is currently undergoing testing and completion of permitting, and is expected to commence customer shipments in 2019.
+The plant completed testing and permitting during the quarter ended June 30, 2019, and commenced customer shipments in June 2019.